-The Twin Springs KFA includes 172.2 acres located adjacent to U.S. Army Corps of Engineers (USACE) land on the north side of Lake Georgetown, west of Russell Park Road and south of the end of Twin Springs Road (Figure 2).
+The Twin Springs KFA (Table 1) includes 172.2 acres located adjacent to U.S. Army Corps of Engineers (USACE) land on the north side of Lake Georgetown, west of Russell Park Road and south of the end of Twin Springs Road (Figure 2).
 It comprises three contiguous management areas acquired by the County between 2007 and 2009.
 The 12.2-acre Sunless City Cave Preserve was transferred to the County by the Texas Department of Transportation (TxDOT) in 2007 as a mitigation parcel established for the State Highway (SH) 45 project.
 The County acquired the adjacent 145 acres in 2008 that were not developed under the terms of the Russell Park Estates Environmental Assessment (EA)/Habitat Conservation Plan (HCP).
 The County also acquired management responsibility for an additional 15 acres of deed-restricted open space within the Russell Park Estates development through a 2009 agreement established between the County and the Russell Park Neighborhood Association.
-These three adjacent areas are managed collectively as the 172.2-acre Twin Springs KFA; with no management differences between the three tracts.
+These three adjacent areas are managed collectively as the 172.2-acre Twin Springs KFA: with no management differences between the three tracts.
 Access points include gates adjacent to County Road (CR) 262 and at the cul-de-sac at the end of Twin Springs Road.
+The Twin Springs KFA is also a GCWA preserve and is known occupied by multiple territories during the breeding season.

 The Twin Springs KFA is completely fenced and maintains appropriate signage to aid in trespassing prevention.
-However, the fence abutting the USACE land to the south of Twin Springs KFA is not in good shape; though trespassing from this location is unlikely to occur due to the neighboring tract's remote nature.
+However, the fence abutting the USACE land to the south of Twin Springs KFA is not in good shape; though trespassing from this location is unlikely to occur due to the remote nature of the neighboring tract.
 Few fence gaps currently exist on the southern property line; however, a planned development along this area has prompted that these gaps be fixed.

 A Leave No Trace (LNT) awareness course with specific adaptations for Williamson County preserves is taught for those who wish to access the Twin Springs KFA.
 This 2-hour-long course provides the site-specific plan for the Twin Springs KFA and an overview of the LNT program.
 Attendees are provided a permit to Twin Springs KFA (and other Williamson County preserves) after completing the LNT coursework.
 The permit must be worn at all times while inside the KFA and human impacts are currently being monitored.
-No detectible impact has been documented from visitor use.
-The WCCF issued 467 LNT passes in 2014, 113 passes in 2015, and 57 passes in 2016.
+The Twins Springs KFA is not closed during GCWA breeding season.
+The agreement between the WCCF and USFWS to designate Twin Springs as a KFA did not include language that would have prevented the public from utilizing trails for part of the year.
+No detectible impact to the Twin Springs KFA has been documented from visitor use.